Krish J. Sathaar: Career

 Being born into a film family, he received several acting offers.
 He chose the Mohanlal starrer Ladies and Gentleman directed by the very successful film maker Siddique as his launchpad.
 He was pursuing a course at the New York Film Academy before entering the film industry.
 In 2014, he made his Tamil film debut in Malini 22 Palayamkottai directed by Sripriya, the Tamil remake of Aashiq Abu's, 22 Female Kottayam.
 His next film was To Noora with Love in which he portrays the lead character Shahjahan, a happy-go-lucky guy and sufi singer.
 He had agreed to be part of the film Thakkali but later opted out due to date issues.

 Entrepreneurial Ventures

 Krish owns and operates concept cocktail bars in London.
 Being an avid cocktail enthusiast he took it up as a hobby and later trained and honed his skills in cocktails during his time in New York.

-He developed the concept and brand and opened his first location in London.
+He developed the concept and brand and opened his first location in London and New York.
 The first location was voted in the top ten best cocktail bars in the United Kingdom.
-Recently he opened his second bar concept, also in London.
+Recently he opened his second bar concept, in London.